purple-gaze/experiments-gallery/README.md

 - `psychopy >= 2020.1.2`

 ---------
-# Experiments on this repository
+# Experiments in this repository

-- Antisaccade
+- Anti-Saccade
 - Content pictures
 - Facial emotion recognition
   - Active experiment (with videos)